alex-snezhko/grain-test/README.md

 })
 ```

-We can already see a few things being used here: we are invoking the `test` function, giving it a description of what our test is doing, and then passing it a function which will actually run our tests.
-Inside of our test, we are calling our code and then making sure that it returns what we expect.
-Here, `equals` is a "matcher" that will, as the name indicates, attempt to match the value given in the assertion to the value we give the matcher, in this case `Example.square(3)` and `9` respectively.
-Now let's run all of our tests with the test runner script.
+We can already see a few things being used here: we are invoking the `test` function to run a test, giving it a description of what our test is doing.
+We use the `assertThat` function to verify our code does what we expect it to, and use the `equals(...)` matcher in our assertion which will.
+As the name indicates, this matcher will attempt to match the first argument given to `assertThat` to the value we give the matcher, in this case `Example.square(3)` and `9` respectively.
+Now let's run our test; you can either run it directly like `grain example.test.gr`, or use the test runner script, which we will be doing.

-First, ensure that you have a valid Python 3 installation on your `PATH`.
-The script is shebanged to use Python by default, so if you are on Linux or MacOS, you can simply run:
+To run the test runner, first ensure that you have a valid Python 3 installation on your `PATH`.
+The script is "shebanged" to use Python by default, so if you are on Linux or MacOS, you can simply run:
 ```
 ./run-tests
 ```